vaskocuturilo/ShootGame/README.md

 * IDE of your choice

 ## TO-DO list (ASAP):
-- Create UI interface for project.
+- Create UI interface for project.:heavy_check_mark:
 - Create functionality for game. :heavy_check_mark:
-- Create functionality for add game of player.
 - Create functionality for score.:heavy_check_mark:
 - Create functionality for bullets.:heavy_check_mark:
 - Create functionality for new game button. :heavy_check_mark:
+- Create functionality for a main menu.
+(Start the game, Add player name, Best Score, Exit)
+- Create functionality for multiply levels (only 3).
-- Create functionality for hold score.
+- Create functionality for changing a background image for different levels.
-- Create functionality for edit player name.
+- Create functionality for stop game and continue game.

 ### The Web site link is